Make this cute DIY Wet Bathing Suit Bag to protect everything else in your luggage or beach bag from getting wet!

 - Standard grip mat

-- Iron-on Gold Foil Iron-on and one similar to this)
+- Gold Foil Iron-on and one similar to aqua or jade glitter iron-on

 - Weeding tool